Zi-nat/BurgerBuilder/README.md

-BurgerBuilder is a singel-page React application.
+Burger Builder is a single-page React application in which you can order your favorite Burger and adding dynamically ingredients.
 ![Test](Burger.png)

 Motivation: